crossmodel/crossmodel-core/extensions/crossmodel-merge/IMPLEMENTATION.md

-   conflicts?: boolean; // Any property conflict? children?: Change[]; // Nested changes label?: string; // UI label
+   conflicts?: boolean; // Any property conflict? children?: Change[]; // Nested changes label?: string; // UI label range?: Range; // Location in file (line numbers from CST) }
-}
 ```

+The `range` property captures the location of the AST node in the source file by extracting it from Langium's `$cstNode.range`.
+This enables precise navigation to changes and displaying line numbers in the UI.

 ### 3-Way Diff Algorithm